 Formal application to the education program will be made by the end of the sophomore year after having completed 48-60 credits.
-At that time the Education Department will assess the student’s program.
-In order to be accepted into the education program, students should demonstrate a positive attitude toward teaching, have an overall G.P.A. of 3.00 or higher, develop a satisfactory teaching portfolio, earn a passing score (as established by the Pennsylvania Department of Education) on the basic skills tests, and meet the state requirements for health.
-If all of these conditions are met, the student is admitted formally to the teacher education program.
+At that time, the Education Department will assess the student’s progress.
+In order to be accepted into the education program, students will submit a formal application that attests to demonstrating a positive attitude toward teaching, have earned an overall G.P.A. of 3.00 or higher, developed a satisfactory teaching portfolio, completed two English and two Math courses, and met the state requirements for health.
+If all of these conditions are satisfied, as well as those outlined in the formal application, the student will be formally admitted to the teacher education program.
 Any student who does not gain formal acceptance into the teacher education program will not be eligible for student teaching.
-Students who have not passed the basic skills tests will not be allowed to register for any 300 or 400 level education (EDUC) courses.

 The King’s College Education Department has an assessment system that collects and analyzes data on applicant qualifications, candidate and graduate performance, and unit operations to evaluate and improve the unit and its programs.
 King’s faculty and local school faculty will use performance-based assessments to assess education students during courses, field experiences, and advisement sessions.
 To pass though the assessment “Gates,” students will also be expected to demonstrate satisfactory development of a teaching portfolio (as determined by the student’s advisor during advisement sessions), earn a “C” or better in all education classes, and meet other requirements outlined in the Teacher Education Handbook.
 In order to be considered a program completer, students will be required to take the appropriate PRAXIS II or PECT Tests during their final semester at King’s.